Religion in Japan: Hinduism

-According to the Association of Religion Data Archives, there were 25,597 Hindus in Japan in 2015.
+According to the Association of Religion Data Archives, there were 25,597 Hindus in Japan in 2020.

 Sikhism

 Sikhism (シク教 Sikukyō) is presently a minority religion in Japan mainly followed by families migrated from India.
+Sikh communities formed in the 1920s, primarily in Kobe and later in Tokyo.
+The Sikh population, though small, established gurdwaras.
+Notable figures include Maharaja Jagatjit Singh of Kapurthala who visited the country during 1903–1904.

 Jainism

 Jainism (ジャイナ教 Jainakyō) is a minority religion in Japan.
-As of 2009, there were three Jain temples in the country.
+As of 2009, there were three Jain temples in Japan.
+Minakata Kumagusu published the first simplified Japanese translation of Jainist concepts for common people.